linode/docs/docs/guides/databases/redis/using-redis-sorted-sets/index.md

 2) "C test value"
 {{< /output >}}

-Notice that `D test value` is excluded from the range above.
+Notice that the `D test value` is excluded from the range above.
 This is because the ending search string is `D`, which comes before `D test value` lexically.
-You can include this value using something like this next command instead:
+You can include this value as shown in the command below:

     ZRANGE example_sorted_set_three [B [Dz BYLEX